Natural Resources and Society (NRS)

 Exploration of the practical aspects of moral reasoning on current issues in natural resources.
 The purpose of the course is to discover the essence of reasoning, rationality, and reflection on moral and ethical dilemmas with regard to current issues in natural resources.
 Typically Offered: Summer.

-NRS 508 Foundations of Natural Resources and Society (1 credit)
+NRS 5080 Foundations of Research in Natural Resources and Society (3 credits)

 This course teaches programming and data science skills in the R programming language in the context of ecology.
 No prior programming skills are required.
 Specific topics will include basic introduction to data analysis in R and data exploration using graphics.
 Graded Pass/Fail.
 Typically Offered: Fall.